aptise/peter_sslers/docs/Tests.md

     python setup.py test

-There are a few environment variables you can set:
+There are a few environment variables you can set, some of which include:

     # run tests that hit `Nginx` for cache clearing
     export SSL_RUN_NGINX_TESTS=True